 Relevant costs are those expected future costs that vary under various alternatives.
-Relevant costs can also be defined as the costs that are affected due to decision making.
+These are the costs that are affected due to decision-making.

 Non-recognition of relevant costs can also lead to wrong decisions.
-Let’s take an example, in the case of whether to retain or replace an old machine, the realisable value and dismantling cost of the old machine are relevant costs but the present written down value (WDV) of the old machine will be irrelevant.
+For example, in whether to retain or replace an old machine, the realisable value and dismantling cost of the old machine are relevant costs, but the present written-down value (WDV) of the old machine will be irrelevant.

 Two Common Pitfalls in Relevant Cost Analysis

 - The first pitfall is to assume that all variable costs are relevant.
 All variable costs are not relevant.
 Variable costs that remain unchanged under various alternatives are not relevant but the variable costs that differ under different alternatives are relevant.